trackhack/Labeling/README.md

 Before running my Code, make sure to change Paths accordingly.
 When working with the provided Code in Pipeline Section, be aware that it is meant to work in a certain directory structure and following the rules of the labeling pipeline.
 You may need to change this according to your needs.

 ##Additional Information
+The Presentation.pdf is a short presentation I held for a course of mine